surveycto/counter-with-timer/README.md

 This field takes two parameters:

-1. Time in milliseconds
+1. Duration in milliseconds
 2. Display unit

 For the timer, no matter the unit you are using, the timer must be given in milliseconds.
-For example, if you would like the time to be 20 seconds, the value of this parameter will be `20000`.
+For example, if you would like the duration to be 20 seconds, the value of this parameter will be `20000`.

 You can use the following display units:
 |**Abbr.**|**Full name**|**Unit in 1 second**|